mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/server/hello-world.md

 ---
-title: Quick Start
+title: Plugin quick start
-heading: "Writing a Mattermost Plugin"
+heading: "Write a Mattermost Plugin"
 description: "This tutorial will walk you through the basics of writing a Mattermost plugin with a server component."
 date: 2018-07-10T00:00:00-05:00
 weight: -10